-After interning with ESPN in affiliate sales and marketing in the summer of 1998, Durant joined that department full-time in 1999 as a coordinator.
-She rapidly advanced – becoming regional account executive (January 2000); account executive, southeast region (June 2000); senior account executive, western division (March 2002); manager, national accounts (October 2004), and senior director, national accounts (October 2005).
+After interning with ESPN in affiliate sales and marketing in the summer of 1998, Durant joined that department full-time in 1999 as a marketing coordinator.
+She rapidly advanced over the next several years, negotiating distribution agreements for the carriage of ESPN and Disney networks and services en route to becoming senior director, national accounts in October 2005.
 In February 2006, she transferred to the programming department as a senior director, programming.

 Durant graduated in 1999 from the University of South Carolina with a bachelor’s degree in broadcast journalism and a minor in marketing.
 Durant splits her time between Bristol and ESPN’s Charlotte office.